WeblateOrg/weblate/docs/admin/config.rst

 ``200``
    :guilabel:`Custom`

-Use :guilabel:`Custom` if you managing ACL manually, which means not realying on the internal Weblate management.
+Use :guilabel:`Custom` if you managing ACL manually, which means not relying on the internal Weblate management.

 .. seealso::